joelbarton-io/launch_school/RB120/assessment_prep/written/concepts.md

 - is achieved by creating objects and exposing interfaces

 - hiding pieces of functionality and data
+- *class-level*: instance methods can only be exposed on instances of the class within which they were defined* (and upon instances of subclasses!)
+- *object-level*: instance variables are encapsulated in the calling object of the method wherein they (the `@ivar`) were initialized

+## benefits
+- helps to ensure data cannot be modified or changed without obvious intent
 - facilitates boundaries within our code; class-level, object-level

-- helps to ensure data cannot be modified or changed without an obvious intent

 ### quotes